kogzee/ubuntu-node-developer-lite/README.md

 Windows:
 https://docs.puppet.com/puppet/4.7/reference/install_windows.html#download-the-windows-puppet-agent-package

-Ensure these puppet modules are installed (correct the path as per your machine)
+Ensure these puppet modules are installed (correct the path as per your machine, so they are in the modues directory in this repo folder.
+They can be installed elsewhere and copied to the folder)

 sudo puppet module install -i ~/provisioning/node-developer/environments/development/modules puppetlabs/stdlib